volkanagun/SentencePartitioning/README.md

 # Quick Details

-The API provided here contains an AbstractLM class where the partitioning is trained and applied for new sentences through train and sentenceSplit methods.
+The API provided here contains an [AbstractLM](https://github.com/volkanagun/SentencePartitioning/blob/master/src/transducer/AbstractLM.scala) class where the partitioning is trained and applied for new sentences through train and sentenceSplit methods.
 The training is done on a sentence corpus which is placed in resources/text/sentences folder.
-Sentence corpus is a line by line folder which also can be tokenized by space split.
+Sentence corpus is a line by line folder which also can be tokenized by space (\s) split.
 There is also a regex-based tokenizer provided to tokenize the sentences in the sentence corpus.
 To train the partitioning finite state model, the parameters must be defined.
 The parameters are determined in [Params](https://github.com/volkanagun/SentencePartitioning/blob/master/src/experiments/Params.scala).
-The language model definitions starts with lm-prefix in Params variables.
+The language model definitions starts with "lm" prefix in Params variables.

 The most important parameters are
 * lmWindowLength: defines the token window size for inference.